Iust1n2/OFA/README.md

 Back to `TransformerEncoderLayer` after `build_self_attention` that returns MultiheadAttention illustrated before, there are employed methods for residual connections, state dict update and forward pass - lines 222-292:

-In `unify_transformer.py` after method `build_encoder_layer` which consists of the `TransformerEncoderLayer` class i just presented, the code proceeds to methods for getting the relative positional bias for text and image in lines 722-744.
+In `unify_transformer.py` after method `build_encoder_layer` which consists of the `TransformerEncoderLayer` class I just presented, the code proceeds to methods for getting the relative positional bias for text and image in lines 722-744.

+#### Positional Embedding for Text and Images

 Then, `get_patch_images_info` fn employs the following: